Job profiles

 Team workshop

-In addition to the usability testing outcomes, we run a remote Miro workshop with the whole team to collect feedback and ideas.
+In addition to usability testing, we run a remote workshop with the wider team to collect feedback and ideas.

 Summary of the workshop outcome: